Master adaptor Andrew Davies is back with a new adaptation of Jane Austen’s last novel, Sanditon, for ITV.

 The eight-part drama will star Rose Williams as the impulsive lead Charlotte Heywood and Theo James as her love interest Sidney Parker, who meet in the fishing village of Sanditon.
 But who else is in the cast and when will the series air on TV?

-CONFIRMED: Sanditon begins on ITV on Sunday 25th August 2019 at 9pm.
+Sanditon began on Sunday 25th August 2019 at 9pm on ITV, and continues on Sundays at 9pm.

 There will be eight episodes.